NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 * `snapshot_prefix`: String, the prefix of the file names for the saved model weights and optimizer states.
 This argument is invalid when embedding training cache is being used, which means no model parameters will be saved.
 The default value is `''`.

-* `data_source_params`: Optional, hugectr.data.`DataSourceParams`, a struct to specify the file system and paths to use while dumping the models.

 ***

 #### summary method